lienebriede/jurtaka/README.md

 ### Kanban Board

 There have been 42 issues managed on the Kanban board, encompassing Epics, User Stories and Bugs.
 Throughout the project, encountered bugs were either integrated into existing user stories with a bug label or tracked separately with a dedicated bug label.
-By the project's conclusion, all implemented requirements were moved to the 'Done' column (excluding Epics and 'Won't Have' items).
+By the project's conclusion, all implemented requirements were moved to the 'Done' column (excluding Epics, 'Won't Have' items and issue [#44](https://github.com/users/lienebriede/projects/8/views/1?pane=issue&itemId=69943676)).

 ![Kanban board](/documentation/kanban_screenshot.png)